-b.
-Report the number of illegal sites remediated through the enforcement program.
+• Report the number of illegal sites remediated through the enforcement program.

-CalRecycle's use of enforcement actions resulted in the remediation of 3 illegal sites.
-The issuance of the enforcement action resulted in the removal of 11,159 waste tires from these locations.
+CalRecycle's enforcement actions resulted in the removal of 81,740 waste tires from 8 illegal sites.

-c.
-Track the number of penalties levied for violations pertaining to waste and used tires a.
-Provide training to TEA grantee inspectors.
+• Track the number of penalties levied for violations pertaining to waste and used tires.